 - Use insight to drive engagement

 - Start small and build.
-The channels to do this varied from YouTube to Instagram to Facebook Live.
+The channels to do this vary from YouTube to Instagram to Facebook Live.

 Author: Luke Henry